ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

-# Disband RP – Community Asset Submission Guidelines
+# Midnight Grind Roleplay – Community Asset Submission Guidelines

 ## Overview

-Disband RP is committed to maintaining a high-quality, immersive, and optimized roleplay experience.
+Midnight Grind Roleplay is committed to maintaining a high-quality, immersive, and optimized roleplay experience.
 To ensure consistency across the server, all custom assets submitted for consideration must comply with the standards outlined in this document. **All import requests HAVE TO BE APPROVED BEFORE YOU PURCHASE THEM**

 These guidelines apply to all community-submitted content, including but not limited to: